aditya1962/BuyGrand/Order_Application_Admin/README.md

 <a href="#user-content--table-of-contents-">Back to contents </a>

 <h3 id="#website-installation">Website Installation </h3>
 Website installation includes pointing the application to the database.
-To do this, go to /Order_Application_Admin/Order_Application_Admin/Web.Config
-Locate the following code in this file.
+To do this, go to /Order_Application_Admin/Order_Application_Admin/Web.Config and locate the following code in this file.

 ```
 <configuration>
   <connectionStrings>